anthbapt/Geometry-Informed-Data-Representations/README.md

 * Wine

-I attached a notebook where I analysis the New York car crash dataset to study the geometry of the structure missingness (data download via the notebook).
+I attached a notebook where I analysis a dataset with missingness (New York car crash) to study its geometry.